m0xpd/TuringMachineGatesBuffer/PCB/README.md

 JP2 is a male 2 * 8 header, mounted on the top (component) side of the board, which becomes the new GATES expander.

-The buffer has a shrouded power connector, which avoids the possibility of incorrect power cable orientation.
+The buffer specifies a shrouded male header for the power connection, which avoids the possibility of incorrect power cable orientation.
 You can fit a plain 2 * 5 male header here if you prefer.

 It is seen that the board edge is profiled to allow access to the PULSES expander port.